YuanshengH/Dual-Enzy/README.md

 ## Introduction

-We introduce a dual-grained , cross-modal enzymatic-reaction-aware molecular learning method named ERAM which is capable of (i) simultaneously predicting the feasibility and the ideal enzymes for a given reaction (and vice versa), by a dual-grained contrastive learning scheme, (ii) capturing the catalytic interactions between the substrates and the enzyme via a joint cross-modal modeling of their individual representations.
+We introduce a dual-grained , cross-modal enzymatic-reaction-aware molecular learning method named ERAM which is capable of  (i) jointly modeling small-molecules and enzymes in a unified embedding space, (ii) simultaneously predicting the feasibility and the ideal enzymes for a given reaction (and vice versa), by a dual-grained contrastive learning scheme, (iii) capturing the catalytic interactions between the substrates and the enzyme via a cross-modal information fusion of their individual representations.

 ## Prerequisites
 * Python (version >= 3.10)